SDK execution flow

 At this stage, to calculate variation, visitor code is allocated and user attributes are incorporated:

-1. Assigning visitor code: In this step, you have the option to assign a unique ID to a visitor.
-For web SDKs, there is an optional method called
+1. Assigning visitor code: Initialization provides the option to assign a unique ID to a visitor.
+For web SDKs, the

-that allows you to retrieve a visitor code from the request headers cookie.
-If the visitor code does not exist, the method will generate a random visitor code and store it in a response header cookie.
-For mobile SDKs, the visitor code will be obtained from the mobile device’s memory.2.
-Adding user attributes for targeting purposes: Kameleoon’s targeting conditions enable you to activate feature flags based on user attributes.
-To use these conditions effectively, you must set their values using the
+getVisitorCode()method retrieves a visitor code from the request headers cookie.
+If the visitor code does not exist, the method generates a random visitor code and stores it in a response header cookie.
+For mobile SDKs, the visitor code is obtained from the mobile device’s memory. -

 3. Variation assignment and tracking